 Symptoms of anemia

-The most common symptoms of anemia is lethargic or tired.
-Other symptoms include pale skin, fast or irregular heartbeat, shortness of breath, chest pain, headache, light-headed.
+Lethargic or tiredness are the most common symptoms of anemia.
+Other symptoms include pale skin, an irregular or fast heartbeat, shortness of breath, chest pain, headache, and light-headedness.

 Types of anemia